ppazosp/oNote/README.md

 - **MongoDB**: NoSQL database used to store information related to subjects, transcriptions, and file resources.
 - **Python WebSocket Server**: Handles transcription and audio analysis using the WhisperAI API.
   [Repository here](https://github.com/ppazosp/oNoteVoice)
-- **Python Resume Server**: Handles the resume of the transcripted classes.
+- **Python Resume Server**: Handles the resume and translation of the transcripted lectures.
   [Repository here](https://github.com/ppazosp/oNoteVoice)
 - **StreamChat API**: For real-time chatting.